yj2811/mathgame/README.md

 An interactive mathematics game checking how well the users know their multiplication tables built using HTML, CSS and JavaScript.
+At the end of the test, the user is issued a score equal to the number of correct answers submitted during the game.
+Each question comes with multiple answers; only one is correct.